 Ok.
 Generally, the lowest fee we charge for the simplest case with the easiest scheduling for representation by one of our associate attorneys is $1750.
 We can sometimes work out payment plans.

 For more serious or complex cases, it will cost more.
-If you want to hire Attorney Matson personally, it will also cost a lot more since his time is at a premium.
+If you want to hire Attorney Matson personally, it may cost more since his time is at a premium.

 We always charge flat fees, so there are never surprises, extra billings, or overcharges.
 The flat fee covers staff work, research, obtaining documents, filings, witness interviews, court scheduling, and anything else.